Gamergotten/Infinite-runtime-tagviewer/README.md

 # Read me

-Epic Runtime Tag Editing Tool for Halo Infinite.
+Welcome to the very first 'Epic Runtime Tag Editing Tool' for Halo Infinite.
-Here's some useful documentations and guides here (when its ready and finalized): https://www.halocustoms.com/modding-wiki/haloinfinite/
+If you want to read some useful documentations and check out some guides you can do this here (when its ready and finalized): https://www.halocustoms.com/modding-wiki/haloinfinite/

-** Currently **
+**Currently**
 We now support all tags (kinda, if they dont load then theres an issue with the value mappings).
 Please shoot me a message on whereever and I'll look into it.

 **Thanks To the following people**